ihincks/what-happened/README.md

 # What Happened

-Merges logs of multiple git repositories and sorts by date to figure out what you did in the past while.
+Merges logs of multiple git repositories and sorts by date to figure out what happened in the past while accross your projects.

 ## Usage